sigasi/sigasi_insights/manual/linting.md

 ## Vector width in assignments and port maps

-Sigasi checks the vector size in assignments (Since [/releasenotes/sigasi-2.28]) and port maps (Since [/releasenotes/sigasi-3.01]).
+Sigasi Studio checks the vector size in assignments (Since [/releasenotes/sigasi-2.28]) and port maps (Since [/releasenotes/sigasi-3.01]).
 This check works at type-time and takes the (symbolic) value of generics into account.

 ## Order of assocations